bishunorg/Core/steps.md

 6. choose `File` > `Save as ...` save as a svg file
 7. copy svg source code and format it

 That's all.

-this is a source code demo:
+Here is a source code demo:

 ````` svg
 <svg version="1.1" x="0" y="0" viewBox="0 0 360 360">